OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-34.md

 The young man, who was more respected than all his father’s household, did not delay in doing what they said, because he was delighted with Jacob’s daughter.

 ## Genesis 34:20
-So Hamor and his son Shechem went to the gate of their city to speak to the men of their city.
+So Hamor and his son Shechem went to the city gate to speak to the men of their city.

 ## Genesis 34:21
 “These men are friendly with us,” they said.
 “Let them dwell in the land and trade in it; the land is large enough for them.
 We can take their daughters as wives and give our daughters to them.